 FOR IMMEDIATE RELEASE Feb.
 4, 2013

-The United States Marshals Service and the West Virginia State Police conducted the investigation.
-Assistant United States Attorney Lisa Johnston handled the prosecution.
-The sentence was imposed by United States District Chief Judge Robert C. Chambers.
+The U.S. Forestry Service, the Central West Virginia Drug Task Force, the West Virginia State Police, the Nicholas County Sheriff’s Department and the Richwood Police Department conducted the investigation.
+Assistant United States Attorney John Frail handled the prosecutions.
+The sentences were imposed by United States District Judge John T. Copenhaver, Jr.

 # # #